 cannot be processed because fees and charges have not been paid, the applicant has not signed or acknowledged the declaration, or the application has missing or insufficient documentation.

 Reporting deadlines

-The 2020 University Applications and Offers Collection is due 31 May 2020.
+The reference date for the 2021 University Applications and Offers Collection is 14 May 2021.
+The 2021 University Applications and Offers Collection is due 31 May 2021.

 Initial reporting requirement